Vegetarianism: Christianity

 Various groups within Christianity have practiced specific dietary restrictions for various reasons.
 The Council of Jerusalem in around 50 AD, recommended Christians keep following some of the Jewish food laws concerning meat.
 The early sect known as the Ebionites are considered to have practiced vegetarianism.
 Surviving fragments from their Gospel indicate their belief that – as Christ is the Passover sacrifice and eating the Passover lamb is no longer required – a vegetarian diet may (or should) be observed.
 However, orthodox Christianity does not accept their teaching as authentic.
 Indeed, their specific injunction to strict vegetarianism was cited as one of the Ebionites' "errors".

 At a much later time, the Bible Christian Church founded by Reverend William Cowherd in 1809 followed a vegetarian diet.
 Cowherd was one of the philosophical forerunners of the Vegetarian Society.
 Cowherd encouraged members to abstain from eating of meat as a form of temperance.

-Seventh-day Adventists are encouraged to engage in healthy eating practices, and ovo-lacto-vegetarian diets are recommended by the General Conference of Seventh-day Adventists Nutrition Council (GCNC).
+Seventh-day Adventists are encouraged to engage in healthy eating practices, and lacto-ovo-vegetarian diets are recommended by the General Conference of Seventh-day Adventists Nutrition Council (GCNC).
 They have also sponsored and participated in many scientific studies exploring the impact of dietary decisions upon health outcomes.
 The GCNC has in addition adapted the USDA's food pyramid for a vegetarian dietary approach.
 However, the only kinds of meat specifically frowned upon by the SDA health message are unclean meats, or those forbidden in scripture.

 Additionally, some monastic orders follow a pescatarian diet, and members of the Eastern Orthodox Church follow a vegan diet during fasts.
 There is also a strong association between the Quakers and vegetarianism dating back at least to the 18th century.
 The association grew in prominence during the 19th century, coupled with growing Quaker concerns in connection with alcohol consumption, anti-vivisection and social purity.
 The association between the Quaker tradition and vegetarianism, however, becomes most significant with the founding of the Friends' Vegetarian Society in 1902 "to spread a kindlier way of living amongst the Society of Friends."